thalber/self/writing/csppim_02.md

 "I promise I won't."

-He scratched the stubble on neck, unsure how to fill the awkward silence.
+He scratched the stubble on his neck, unsure how to fill the awkward silence.

 Wind tugged playfully at his hair.
 A truck passed behind them, metal rattling in the tarp-covered trailer.
 Evening sun glinted off the glass faces of Stacks rising in the mist far ahead, two hours by train beyond the river's bends.